 Medical Director - This position is filled only by a physician licensed to practice medicine where the ITLS program resides.
-The Medical Director is selected based upon recommendation of the ITLS Advisory Committee and/or the sponsoring organization to the Board of Directors of ITLS International.
+The Medical Director must be an ITLS Instructor and is selected based upon recommendation of the ITLS Advisory Committee and/or the sponsoring organization to the Board of Directors of ITLS International.
 The term of office is determined by the chapter or training centre.
 The Medical Director is ultimately responsible for the management of the ITLS program, in both educational and business-related matters.
 He or she must ensure that: 1) ITLS policy is communicated, 2) quality ITLS courses are taught and administered, and 3) that the program is taught consistent with the EMS laws of the area where taught.

-Coordinator - The Coordinator must possess and maintain ITLS Affiliate Faculty status or be the administrative designate of the ITLS chapter or training centre.
+Coordinator - The Coordinator may be an emergency care professional or an administrative designate of the ITLS chapter or training centre.
 The Coordinator must be willing to play a dynamic role within the ITLS program.
 The person selected for this position and his/her term of office are determined by the chapter or training centre.
 Duties of this position include the proliferation of the ITLS program, organization of finances and records, and other duties that may be assigned.